 So parental assessment doesn’t mean “without mistakes.”
 You are human.
 You will mess up sometimes.
 Take it as added experience.
+Learn from it.
 As you get to know your individual baby better, you will get it right more often.
 Just correct your mistake, learn from it, and move on.

-The clock is an amount of time.
+The clock is an amount of time that has passed since the last feeding.
 For a normal weight, healthy newborn, you will know she will need to eat about every 2.5-3 hours.
 You keep track of when she is eating and factor that in while you are making your parental assessment.

 There is also the factor of hunger cues.
 Is she acting hungry or not?
 These cues include crying, waking up, and rooting.
 Your baby might have other cues, also.

-As you are assessing, keep in mind “When hunger cue is present, the clock is submissive to the cue, because the hunger cues, not the clock, determine feedings” (page 40).
+As you are assessing when to feed baby, keep in mind “When hunger cue is present, the clock is submissive to the cue, because the hunger cues, not the clock, determine feedings” (page 40).

 This means that if you are planning to feed at 3 hours and the clock says 2.5, but baby is hungry, the hunger cue wins and you feed baby at 2.5 hours.